keithalewis/math/opm.md

 The value of liquidating the position at the end of the period is ${\xi\cdot(X(\omega) + C(\omega))}$ if $\omega\in\Omega$ occurred.
-The one-period model implicitly assumes the position is liquidated and the prices and cash flows are received at the end of the period.
+The one-period model implicitly assumes the position is liquidated and the prices and cash flows are received in proportion to the position at the end of the period.

 _Arbitrage_ exists in a one-period model if there is a position $\xi\in\RR^I$ with ${\xi\cdot x < 0}$ and ${\xi\cdot (X(\omega) + C(\omega))\ge0}$ for all ${\omega\in\Omega}$: